signifyd/magento2/README.md

 bin/magento setup:di:compile
 ```

-And run below command on MySQL.
+And run this command on MySQL.

 ```mysql
 DELETE FROM setup_module WHERE module='Signifyd_Connect';
 ```

-If it is desirable to purge all extension data view the [install troubleshooting doc](docs/INSTALL-TROUBLESHOOT.md#purge-all-signifyd-data).
+You can also delete all Signifyd extension data using this guide, [install troubleshooting doc](docs/INSTALL-TROUBLESHOOT.md#purge-all-signifyd-data).

 ## Configure
 View our Magento 2 product manual to learn how to [configure the extension](https://www.signifyd.com/resources/manual/magento-v2-1/)